Granuloma inguinale

 McLeod 1882.

-Donovanosis, Granuloma venereum.
+Donovanosis, granuloma venereum.

-Venereal disease caused by the intracellular Calymmatobacterium granulomatis (Donovania granulomatis, Klebsiella granulomatis).
+Sexual disease caused by the intracellular Calymmatobacterium granulomatis (Donovania granulomatis, Klebsiella granulomatis).

-• Men > Women
+• Males > females

-• In women the infection is often asymptomatic.
+• In women, the infection is often asymptomatic.

 • Clinical picture